 Install Django from source

-It's so easy to work with Django from source using git.
+It's relatively easy to work with Django from source using the Git version control system.
 We'll install it under our /build tree:

 Create our own development branch so we can make changes to the source, commit them, create patches, etc.